laustindasauce/twitter-bot/README.md

 ## Build and Run Docker Images
-First build your image then run the image as a Docker container on the Docker engine with the commands below.
+Build your image and then run the image as a Docker container with the commands below.
 * FIRST cd into your working directory with Dockerfile and bot.py
 ```bash
 $ docker build twitter-bot